 - See SAMHSA conditions to meet qualified practice setting requirements for "qualifying other practitioners" (CRNAs are in this group) to prescribe MAT to treat up to 100 patients in the first year of waiver receipt.

 - Meet education requirement to quality for waiver application:

 - No need to pay for education, offerings are free.

-- More info: see Training section on this SAMHSA page
+- More info: see SAMHSA training links below

 - Apply for the waiver - see SAMHSA Apply for a Practitioner Waiver page